jlboba/django_rest_api/README.md

 1. Install all the required packages by running: `pipenv install`
 1. Activate the virtual environment by running: `pipenv shell`
     - NOTE: To exit the shell gracefully whenever you're done working, use `exit`
-1. Create the `django_contacts` psql database and user by running: `psql -U postgres -f settings.sql`
+1. Create the `django_contacts` psql database and user by running the following while in the pipenv shell: `psql -U postgres -f settings.sql`
     - You can find the database name and username/password inside the settings.sql file
-1. Apply the migrations by running: `python3 manage.py migrate`
+1. Apply the migrations by running the following while in the pipenv shell: `python3 manage.py migrate`
 1. Make a superuser for your app, this will allow you to work directly with your database on the browser without having to use Postman
     - In the pipenv shell, run `python3 manage.py createsuperuser` and follow the instructions
 1. Start the Django server by running the following inside the pipenv shell: `python3 manage.py runserver`